Main

 • Together with Kobe Steel, we are promoting a full-scale study of low-carbon iron sources and low-carbon iron-making in the Duqm Special Economic Zone in the Sultanate of Oman.

-• We have invested in Binding Solutions Ltd. of the U.K., which has iron ore cold coking technology (that reduces emissions from the calcination process).
+• We are promoting technology development through our investment in Binding Solutions Ltd. of the UK, which has iron ore cold agglomeration technology (that reduces emissions from the calcination process).

 • INDUSTRY, INNOVATION AND INFRASTRUCTURE